TIBCOSoftware/snappydata/docs/reference/interactive_commands/autocommit.md

 Turns the connection's auto-commit mode on or off.
 JDBC specifies that the default auto-commit mode is `ON`.
 Certain types of processing require that auto-commit mode be `OFF`.

 If auto-commit mode is changed from off to on when a transaction is outstanding, that work is committed when the current transaction commits, not at the time auto-commit is turned on.
-Use <a href="commit.html#rtoolsijcomref31510" class="xref" title="Issues a java.sql.Connection.commit request.">Commit</a> or <a href="rollback.html#rtoolsijcomref12297" class="xref" title="Issues a java.sql.Connection.rollback request.">Rollback</a> before turning on auto-commit when there is a transaction outstanding, so that all prior work is completed before the return to auto-commit mode.
+Use [Commit](commit.md) or [Rollback](rollback.md) before turning on auto-commit when there is a transaction outstanding, so that all prior work is completed before the return to auto-commit mode.

 ##Example